 I hope these 5 keys have made you hungry to dive more into God’s word.
 There are treasures to be learned and applied in every chapter.
 These are only 5 things…there are more!

 I would love to hear from you!
-So, please feel free to drop me a comment or take a look at my similar posts down below or in my Christian Faith Articles page!
+So, please feel free to drop me a comment or take a look at my similar posts in my Christian Faith Articles page!
 And don’t forget to download the Jonah Character Overview PDF!